-Figure 4: Delta execution in action

-JESSICA daemons execute multiple threads of an application in different nodes simultaneously.
-Delta execution aims at providing a high-level and portable implementation for Java thread migration that is free of any low-level or system-dependent issues.
+Delta execution is a preemptive thread migration mechanism for supporting transparent thread-to-processor mapping within the global thread space of JESSICA [9].
+Migration granularity is per-bytecode-instruction where a thread can be preempted and migrated once execution of the current bytecode is completed.
+Parallel execution in JESSICA is realized by letting different JESSICA daemons execute multiple threads of an application in different nodes simultaneously.
+Delta execution aims at providing a high-level and portable implementation for Java thread migration that completely hides all the low-level or system-dependent details.
 Because the whole mechanism is implemented within the JESSICA middleware, migration is therefore transparent to Java applications running on top of JESSICA and no migration-specific code needs to be added to the applications.

-The delta execution mechanism identifies and separates the machine-dependent sub-contexts from the machine-independent sub-contexts in the execution context of a migrating thread.
-Machine-independent sub-context refers to state information that can be expressed in terms of the execution state of the distributed virtual machine in JESSICA, such as data stored in the virtual machine's registers.
-Machine-dependent sub-context is state information that is part of the internal state of the JESSICA daemons, such as the hardware program counter which points to the current machine instruction when a daemon is executing a native method.
-As illustrated in Fig. 4, a thread's execution context consists of sets of machine-independent sub-contexts, also known as delta sets, which interleave with the sets of machine-dependent sub-contexts.
+The delta execution mechanism identifies and separates the machine-dependent subcontexts from the machine-independent subcontexts in the execution context of a migrating thread.
+A machine-independent subcontext refers to state information that can be expressed in terms of the execution state of the distributed virtual machine in JESSICA, such as data stored in the virtual machine's registers.
+A machine-dependent subcontext is state information that is part of the internal state of the JESSICA daemons, such as the hardware program counter which points to the current machine instruction when a daemon is executing a native method.
+As illustrated in Fig. 4, a thread's execution context consists of sets of machine-independent subcontexts, also known as delta sets, which interleave with the sets of machine-dependent subcontexts.